gitipedras/minetest-whitelister/README.md

 Minetest mod "Whitelister"
 =====================

-Adds an allowlist to your server.
+Adds an whitelist/allowlist to your server.

 About this mod:
 ---------------